SherryChen0114/linkedin-project/README.md

-# Case Study of LinkedIn Job Post for Economics Major
+# Analysis of Wage and Skills set of Economics Major careeer choice from LinkedIn Job Post

 ## Data